 16. Soft Scrub – By mistake I knocked half a jar of mineral powder into the sink, creating a muddy brown mess all over the porcelain.
 I sprinkled the whole sink with baking soda and squirted castile soap on top of that and rubbed the sink with a damp sponge.
 The sink was clean in minutes!

-17. Car wash – I’ll admit we haven’t used it for this yet.
+17. Car wash – I’ll admit I haven’t used it for this yet.
 But I’ve read you can mix it just like #16 and wash away!

-18. Body Wash – We keep a bottle in the shower that is 50/50 soap and water
+18. Body Wash – I keep a bottle in the shower that is 50/50 soap and water

 *Using castile soap as a shampoo doesn’t work for everyone.
 I think it works great.
 Especially when you’re in a pinch and you ran out of your regular shampoo or you’re low on cash.